 The field of marketing is constantly evolving, so there are always new opportunities for your business to reach new audiences.
 By staying on top of marketing trends, you can take advantage of unique approaches to stay ahead of the competition.

 In this post, we will discuss strategies for optimizing your marketing approach to stand out.

 User-generated content or UGC is any content made by unpaid contributors.
 This could include user reviews, photos, art and videos.

 UGC is an effective way to spread awareness of your products, services, and brand while creating a personal connection to your users.
 By fostering this direct line of communication, you can ensure that users are talking about your product, posting about it on social media, and reinforcing their commitments to your brand.

-One study found that 66% of consumers rely heavily on user-generated content in making purchasing decisions and that 65% of consumers trust Internet word-of-mouth more than advertiser-produced content.
+One study by Elon University found that 66% of consumers rely heavily on user-generated content in making purchasing decisions and that 65% of consumers trust Internet word-of-mouth more than advertiser-produced content.
 Given these findings, a committed approach to using content from your users is not just important; it should be a central part of your marketing strategy.

 There are lots of ways to create and spread user-generated content.
 Some include providing a challenge to customers (such as a photo competition), creating incentives to promote your brand on social media (such as. a discount or prize), or having customers submit videos of themselves using your service or product.